promptfoo/promptfoo/site/docs/red-team/rag-poisoning.md

 This will create poisoned versions of your documents that attempt to exploit common RAG vulnerabilities.

-`goal` is optional, but can be used to specify the type of poisoning you want to test.
+Note that `goal` is optional, but can be used to specify the type of poisoning you want to test.

 You can also use folders or globs to target multiple documents: